You can exercise without going to the gym. Here's how.

-The new definition of exercise
+The definition of exercise

-But this physical activity doesn’t mean you just have to go to the gym and work out.
+Increasing physical activity doesn’t mean you just have to go to the gym and work out.
 You can increase your physical activity in short bursts doing simple, everyday tasks, according to the updated federal guidelines.

 All activity that helps raise your heart rate, regardless of how long the activity lasts, counts toward the goal of 150 minutes of activity per week.
 This includes: